Advancing the Largest¹ Lithium Deposit in the Americas

 - Pro-mining government support: tax incentives & direct project investment.

-- The James Bay region is now a world-class lithium exploration hub.
+- James Bay is shaping up to become a world-class lithium exploration hub.

 - Infrastructure is growing fast with projects like the Bécancour battery hub and new spodumene refineries.